msegers/datastory-country-statistics/README.md

 - Enhance the Charts, currently it's not obvious what the axises represent, they could use labels at least.
 - Testing, while I don't see a lot of test cases that are very worth it right now except perhaps checking if the graphs render the expected data.
 I did not test if a production build works.
 This means I also didn't do proper type checking etc. which is build into next.js.
 - Setup linting/formatting better I reinstalled my desktop recently, I didn't have node installed this morning.
 I had to configure typescript in NeoVim.
 So I could probably improve a little bit to have my IDE format the project slightly better.
 Don't get upset if you see a mix of single and double quotes ;-).
+- Also the default generated next.js styles are still in there

 > Note: In a real world scenario I'd likely spend more time doing some research on what to use and where, of course a lot would already have been decided or be more straightforward by using tooling which is used in other projects.